-- Cost Approach (CA) -\$13,000,000 - Income Capitalization Approach (ICA) \$31,600,000
+- Cost Approach (CA) -\$29,000,000 - o Income Capitalization Approach (ICA) \$19,700,000

-The cost approach indicates a value of -\$11.0 million.
+The cost approach indicates a value of -\$29.0 million.
 It enables the appraiser to separately identify and evaluate each of the basic property components, using market-derived sources for each.
 However, simply adding together each separate component may not accurately reflect the contributory value of each of the assets.
 In addition, the cost approach does not consider all sources of cost and revenue and does not recognize discounts for liquidity or potential to increase timber value through price appreciation or future yield improvements.
 Moreover, the cost approach violates the unit rule and is not often used by investors to drive their decision processes.
 However, where plantations are young and afforestation common, the cost approach may be used by investors as a supplemental check on value, and it models the sort of afforestation efforts that have been applied to teak plantation development.
 The cost approach result is negative, because of the unique nature of the investment model.
-It does not in this instance to provide a reliable indication of value for reasons described in more detail in Chapter 6; we therefore give it no weight.
+It does not in this instance to provide a reliable indication of value for reasons described in more detail in Chapter 6; it therefore deserves no weight.

-The Income Capitalization Approach indicates a value of \$31.6 million and a supportable range between \$27.5 million and \$35.7 million.
+The Income Capitalization Approach indicates a value of \$19.7 million and a supportable range between \$16.7 million and \$22.6 million.
 The range of likely values set by the income approach is determined by sensitivity analysis of important assumptions: pricing and discount rate.
 The approach is the primary method employed by investors to determine bid prices.
 As such, it serves as a good indication of the investor thought process.
 Its primary weakness lies in how sensitive it is to many assumptions.
 Teak markets in Latin America are developing but far from mature; silviculture and growth and yield science is developing; and present value remains highly sensitive to such assumptions.
 Because of the manner in which the income approach allows us to directly model individual assumptions about the subject property and the markets affecting its value, and because it is the method of choice for acquisition analysis, we allocate 100% weight to this approach.

-Therefore, the estimated market value of the SATT interest in the Mato Grosso timber rights, as of June 30, 2021 is:
+Therefore, the estimated market value of the SBT interest in the Mato Grosso timber rights, as of June 30, 2022 is:

-USD THIRTY-ONE MILLION SIX HUNDRED THOUSAND \$31,600,000 (\$3,401 per net plantable hectare) Market Value Range: \$36.0 to \$45.8 Million
+\\\ USD NINETEEN MILLION SEVEN HUNDRED THOUSAND \\\ \\\ \$19,700,000\\\ (\$1,540 per gross planted hectare) Market Value Range: \$16.7 to \$22.6 Million